Water vapor diffusion

 An example: At 15°C the water vapor saturation pressure is 1706 Pascal.
 If the relative humidity is 60%, the water vapor pressure is 60% of the water vapour saturation pressure (0,6×1706=1024 [Pa]).
 If a temperature of 4°C and a relative humidity of 100% is present on the other side of the component, the water vapor pressure is 813 Pa.
 The water vapor pressure is clearly higher on the warmer side despite lower relative humidity.
 Moisture is transported by diffusion from the warmer to the colder side.

 This example illustrates that there is usually a moisture transport from the warmer to the colder side.
-In inhabited houses as well as in bee hives and tree caves.
+In inhabited houses as well as in bee hives and tree cavities.
 However, the water vapour diffusion is strongly reduced by the propolis layer of the bees.

 Modern bee hive